wp-plugins/a-year-before/readme.txt

 == Description ==

 With "A Year Before" you can show the titles of the articles which were written a certain time ago.
 So you can show in a "historical corner", what happend in your blog e.g. 30 days, 6 months or a year before.
+You also can use the "anniversary-mode", which will display all the posts through the years, which were written on this day and month.

 You can use it as a wordpress-widget or put it in your theme as a php-function with parameters.

 == Installation ==